joemcotiey/wp/README.md

 # wp
-this is just a simplae wordpress website
+this is just a simple wordpress website